Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

 With this latest round of updates, your congregation will be able to take notes or fill-in-the-blanks of an outline you create for them to use.
 Leading your listeners to interact with your message is a great way to keep their attention, and help them to retain your message.

 To help your congregation engage with your church app during your sermon, Frank Barry, our COO, suggests asking people, dare I say, use their phone in church.
-He encourages pastors to say something like, “If your following along and want to take notes, pull out your phone and open up the church app, my outline is ready for you to take notes on."
+He encourages pastors to say something like, “If you're following along and want to take notes, pull out your phone and open up the church app, my outline is ready for you to take notes on."

 When you use Interactive Sermon Notes, make sure to let your church know it’s available for them to use.